 We strongly believe that the existing policy guidelines prescribed by MIB are flawed.
-The said policy has fallen short of bringing objectivity into the process.
-The existing rating system has compromised on principle of fair competition, transparency and lack of accountability to the prescribed guidelines.
-Although the guidelines have provisions for acting in case of noncompliance, there is no information if the rating agency is being regularly monitored to ensure compliance.
-The guidelines stipulate disclosure requirements on the rating agencies whereby the agency should place on its website, detailed rating methodology, coverage in terms of geographical and other socio-economic representation, possible sources of conflict of interest, quality control procedures audit reports, complaint redressal mechanism including toll free call center, comments/viewpoints of the users of the rating data etc. We were unable to find any such information by BARC placed in the public domain.
+The said policy has fallen short of bringing objectivity and transparency into the process.
+The existing rating system has been compromised on principle of fair competition, transparency and lack of accountability to the prescribed guidelines.
+Although the guidelines have provisions for acting in case of non-compliance, there is no information if the only rating agency BARC is being regularly monitored / inspected to ensure compliance.

+The guidelines stipulate disclosure requirements on the rating agencies whereby the agency should place on its website, detailed rating methodology, coverage in terms of geographical and other socio-economic representation, possible sources of conflict of interest, quality control procedures audit reports, complaint redressal mechanism including toll free call center, comments/viewpoints of the users of the rating data etc. However, we were unable to find any such information by BARC placed in the public domain through its website www.barcindia.co.in